-Nashville is a fabulous place to come for a long weekend and, of course, you'll want to listen to some great live music while you're here.
-But, don't think bringing the kids has to limit your choices of where to go.
-I have some great suggestions for family friendly places to hang out and hear amazing live music.
+Nashville is a fabulous place to come for a long weekend and, of course, you'll want to listen to live music while you're here.
+Here are a couple of places to hang out and hear amazing live music for free.

 Puckett's 5th & Church's motto is "Real Food, Real People, Real Atmosphere" and they live up to it, serving southern food like fried green beans, barbecue and catfish in a relaxed environment.
 Live music is performed every night and often highlights new talent.
 Make sure to make a reservation and arrive either Thursday night or earlier in the evening on the weekends because there is often a cover charge later in the evening on Friday and Saturday.